PombertLab/SYNY/README.md

   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.inverted.png">
 </p>

+In the inverted karyotype image, the order of the karyotype(s) to be compared to the reference one are reversed.
+This option can be useful when comparing genomes whose chromosomes have been assigned similar numbers based on various inference methods (this does not appear to be the case in the above example).
+In such instances, inverting the karyotypes can help improve legibility.

 ##### Example of a dotplot generated from the minimap2 pairwize alignments (PAF) files (using defaults settings):
 <p align="left">
   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.1e5.png">